D4Vinci/One-Lin3r/README.md

   - Inside the framework you can use `makerc` command like in Metasploit but this time it only saves the correct important commands.
   - There are `history` and `resource` commands so you don't need to exit the framework.
   - You can execute as many commands as you want at the same time by splitting them with semi-colon.
-  + Searching for any liner here is so easy, you can search for a liner by its name, function or even the liner author name.
+  + Searching for any liner here is so easy and accurate, you can search for a liner by its name, function, description, author who added the liner to the framework or even the liner itself.

 - You can add your own liners by [following these steps](https://github.com/D4Vinci/One-Lin3r/wiki) to create a liner as a python file.
 After that you can make a Pull request with it then it will be added in the framework and credited with your name of course :smile:.